anamiikajha/Sitara/README.md

 > 3. [Add any additional installation steps if necessary, such as setting up a database or environment variables.]
 >
 # Features
-- Feature 1: Sitara is a music player website which play a few music and soundtracks.
+- Sitara is a music player website which play a few music and soundtracks.
-- Feature 2: Made using pure HTML, CSS, JavaScript.
+- Made using pure HTML, CSS, JavaScript.
 >
 # Contributing
 >